Examples of Cost of Goods Sold (COGS)

 Analysis: The cost of goods sold by the company is $51,000.
 Return and allowances are deducted while calculating the cost of goods sold as they are returned to the customers.
 Discount received decreases the cost of purchase hence reduced from the cost of goods sold.
 Freight in is the direct expenditure incurred for purchasing the material and thus added while calculating the cost of goods sold.

-The accounting term which is used for describing the expenses that are incurred either for creating the goods or obtaining the goods for the purpose of selling it is known as the cost of the goods sold.
+The accounting term, which is used for describing the expenses that are incurred either for creating the goods or obtaining the goods to sell it, is known as the cost of the goods sold.
 It includes direct costs only.
 The businesses that are into the business of selling the products can only list the cost of the goods sold on their statement of income.
-While calculating the cost of the goods sold only the inventory which is sold during the current accounting period should be included.
+While calculating the cost of the goods sold, only the inventory which is sold during the current accounting period should be included.

-The cost of the goods sold is shown on the statement of income and should be taken as an expense while analyzing for that accounting period.
-When the cost of the goods is subtracted from the total revenue then the results will be the gross profit.
+The cost of the goods sold is shown in the statement of income.
+It should be taken as an expense while analyzing that accounting period.
+When the cost of the goods is subtracted from the total revenue, then the results will be the gross profit.
 The cost of the goods sold is matched with revenues earned from selling the goods, thereby considering the matching principle of the accounting.
 While calculating the cost of the goods sold, the inventory methods used by the company for valuing the inventory should be taken care of as it can give the different cost of the goods sold for the identical companies.

 This article has been a guide to the Cost of Goods Sold Examples.
 Here we discuss the calculation of the COGS along with practical examples and detailed explanation.
 You can learn more about finance from the following articles –